Stochastic Saddle-Point Optimization for Wasserstein Barycenters

-The main problem in the kernel approach can be seen there: we need \(O(N)\) iterations to recalculate one coordinate function of \(f_\mu\).
-For calculation of the subgradient in \(r\) we should calculate \textit{full} vector \(f_\mu\) for a new sampled measure \(c^{(k)}\), it costs \(O(nN)\).
-Hence, our total complexity is \(O(nN^2)\).
+The proof is finished by observing that we need \(O(N)\) iterations to recalculate one coordinate function of \(f_\mu\).
+To calculate the subgradient w.r.t. \(r\) we need to calculate the \textit{full} vector \(f_\mu\) for a new sampled measure \(c^{(k)}\), which costs \(O(nN)\).
+Thus, the total complexity is \(O(nN^2)\).

 \end{proof}